-The best mouse for photo and video editing in 2024: boost comfort & control
+The best mouse for photo and video editing in 2024: work smarter and faster

-These days even entry-level mice are often wireless and offer very reliable pointer tracking.
-You also needn't worry about replacing batteries every five minutes, as most wireless mice can last many months and even years on one or two AA batteries.
-Some mice also allow you to assign frequently used commands and shortcuts to each button will you lots of time across a long day editing.
+In this guide, we’ll explore the top options available today, focusing on key features such as performance, comfort and customization.
+Note that these days, even entry-level mice are often wireless and offer very reliable pointer tracking.
+You also needn't worry about replacing batteries every five minutes, as most wireless mice can last many months on one or two AA batteries.

 Best mouse for photo and video editing